Luke Carroll: Television and film

 and has also been involved in the children's television show, Play School.

+Carroll was a presenter on children's television series Play School over a 12-year period.
+He is also part the presenting team of Channel Seven's Sydney Weekender.

+Carroll was named as part of the cast for the second series of Scrublands.
+On 27 June 2025, Carroll was named in the cast for ABC drama Goolagong.

 Stage

-Carroll has made many appearances in theatre, from 2001 to the present time (2021).
+Carroll has made many appearances in theatre.

 In 2013 Carroll appeared on stage in a Yirra Yaakin/ Belvoir production of Bob Merritt's 1975 play about Aboriginal life on a mission, The Cake Man.

 In 2018 and 2019 he toured with Nakkiah Lui's Black Is the New White.